Shaft in Africa: Production

 The film was announced in October 1972.
 The following month it was reported that Stirling Silliphant was writing the script, which would be about the modern day slave trade, and that John Guillermin would direct.

-Silliphant had been inspired by a newspaper article he read in 1971 about a truck crossing from Italy into France which was discovered with 30 Africans being smuggled inside; they were to be used for virtually unpaid labour.
+Silliphant had been inspired by a newspaper article he read in 1971 about a truck crossing from Italy into France which was discovered with 30 Africans being smuggled inside; they were to be used for virtually unpaid labor.

 "We felt it was important to get Shaft out of New York for the third picture," said producer Roger Lewis.
 "But we still had to keep him in an area that had appeal - in a way this picture is a big gamble."
 Richard Roundtree said "the change in atmosphere is a very good thing, a real shot in the arm.
 Also, the script's better in this one."
 It was Guillermin's second film in a row for MGM, following Skyjacked.

 It was decided to shoot the film in Ethiopia due to its access to locations such as Arba Minch, Massawa, Harar and Addis Ababa.
 There would also be filming in Barcelona, Madrid, Paris and New York.
 Filming started on 11 December 1972.
-Richard Roundtree and Vonetta McGee were presented to Emperor Hailie Selassie shortly before filming.
-Lewis said it was only the third film shot in Ethiopia, after The Sailor from Gibraltar and a French movie about Rimbaud.
+Roundtree and Vonetta McGee were presented to Emperor Hailie Selassie shortly before filming.
+Lewis said it was only the third film shot in Ethiopia, after The Sailor from Gibraltar and A Season in Hell, a French movie about Arthur Rimbaud starring Terence Stamp.

 The film was made without the involvement of Shaft creator/screenwriter Ernest Tidyman.
 He was openly dissatisfied with aspects of the first film, and his growing dislike for the direction Hollywood was taking his character led him to focus on the Shaft novels, Shaft newspaper strip, and other movie projects.
 "All I do is get the cheques," he said.
 "I was to be co-producer but I don't really like the idea.
 Africa's kind of a strange place for a New York boy to be; it didn't seem to fit in with the character."
 However he still took one third of 29% of the film.

 In January 1973, before the film had been released, it was announced that MGM had sold a Shaft TV series to CBS which would be made after Shaft in Africa.
 Filming was to begin in June.